IKAZstudios/FakeBSoD/README.md

 # FakeBSoD
 Creates a fake Blue Screen of Death.
-Only works on 1080x1920 monitors.
+Now resizes to your monitor size.

 ## Fake BSoD
 Importing and running the function: